OmarShawky1/ACU/README.md

 ### Career

 All Under "CAREER" Category.
-Currently, all channels are private to @Trusted except ps-griding and Mock-interviews.
+Currently, all channels are private to @Trusted except ps-griding.

 ### Networking